How to file a Nebraska annual report

 How to file

-Nebraska offers both online and paper filing methods for the Biennial Report, with online filing being the preferred method due to its convenience, speed, and immediate confirmation capabilities.
+Nebraska offers both online and paper filing methods for the Biennial Report, with online filing being the preferred method due to its convenience and immediate confirmation.

 Here's the step-by-step online filing process:

-4. Update required information: Review and update your registered agent information, principal office address, and member/manager or officer details as needed
+3. Update required information: Review and update your registered agent information, principal office address, and member/manager or officer details as needed.

-If you prefer mail filing, download the appropriate biennial report form from the Secretary of State's website, complete it by hand or computer, and mail it with a check or money order to the Secretary of State's office
+If you prefer mail filing, download the appropriate form from the SOS forms page and submit it with a check or money order.

 Due dates and deadlines